ckochenower/chaos-indy-environment/README.md

 for Chaos development are installed.

 # TODOs
+Please consider completing the following as part of your efforts to contribute to this project.
 1. Support an arbitrary number of validator nodes and clients.
 Perhaps by prompting the user for the number of clients (>1) and validator nodes (> 4), or reading settings from a settings/properties file.